ThomVett/Project_ADA/Project_Description.md

 PROJECT IMPACT

-1) On completion of projects we should be able to predict patterns in word usage over time which might be useful for pedogical reasons
+1)On completion of projects we should be able to predict patterns in word usage over time which might be useful for pedogical reasons
-2) Project will also help to the disaapearance patterns of words.
-This might be useful as a basic for linguistic research
-3) Project will enable prediction of trends in future class of words
-4) It will also help reveal writing style during the various time .
+2)Project will also help to the disaapearance patterns of words.
+This might be useful as a basic for linguistic research 3)Project will enable prediction of trends in future class of words 4)It will also help reveal writing style during the various time .
 -----------------------------------------------------------------------------------------------------------------------------
 Timeplan
 -----------------------------------------------------------------------------------------------------------------------------